alexr1der/Pulp1.0/README.md

 > This command deploys your master branch.
 You can change that and deploy a different branch such as: `git push heroku development`

+Pulp is mainly copy of my version of TripGram
+I got ecited on this product and I am developing this version on my own.